pchachicho/eduhelx-grader-api-test/README.md

 configuration.

 When running in Docker, we expect the `.env` file to be provided directly.
-The `start.py` script checks for the existence of this file and if it doesn't exist, it tries to load the environment variables using python-dotenv.
+The `start.py` script checks for the existence of this file and if it exists, it tries to load the environment variables using python-dotenv.

 After the `.env` file has been created or checked, the `start.py` script starts the application using the Uvicorn ASGI server.